Simon2009sch/schule/README.md

-# schule
+# These are my personal school files
-Just some school files
+They are just some german Help texts